ajaquith/alpine-apks/README.md

         file-system-id efs-mount-point efs _netdev,tls 0 0

 ...where _file-system-id_ is the EFS volume ID and _efs-mount-point_ is the mount point, _eg_ `/opt/foo`.

+## awslogs-agent

+This package is a re-packaged version of the AWS CloudWatch Logs Agent, which allows Alpine-based AMIs to ship logs to CloudWatch.
+The agent is [the "older" style agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html), rather than the newer unified agent.

+The agent does very little; its primary purpose is to start an AWS CLI `logs push` process that runs in the background.
+The Alpine version of this package is merely an extracted set of config files from the Amazon-supplied installer.

 # Building packages